Barhebraeus: Linguistics

-Aside from his native Syriac, Barhebraeus was proficient in Armenian, Arabic and Persian.
-While some scholars have hypothesized the possibility of Turkic or Mongolian fluency, and have even mentioned that he probably understood something of these languages, he was scarcely proficient in either and wrote in neither.
-The notion of slighly understanding Greek has been suggested, but it seems unlikely, as by Barhebraeus's time, Greek was in disuse in nearby regions and among the Melkites, the Liturgy was already wholly conducted in Arabic.
-Moreoever, his writings bear no trace of Greek linguistic influence, for extant Syriac translations of Greek works such as Aristotle and the Septuagint had sufficed.
+Apart from his native Syriac, Barhebraeus was proficient in Armenian, Arabic and Persian.
+While some scholars have hypothesised the possibility of Turkic or Mongolian fluency, and have even mentioned that he probably understood something of these languages, he was scarcely proficient in either and wrote in neither.
+The notion of slight understanding of Greek has been suggested, but it seems unlikely, as by Barhebraeus's time, Greek was in disuse in nearby regions and the liturgy was already wholly conducted in Arabic among the Melkites.
+Moreover, his writings bear no trace of Greek linguistic influence, for extant Syriac translations of Greek works such as Aristotle and the Septuagint had sufficed.

 Barhebraeus considered the Edessan dialect (today termed 'Classical Syriac') the most eloquent of the Aramaic varieties, while he disapproved of the dialect of the "Easterners" found in the Aramaic-language Talmud (the Targum), features of which persist in modern Neo‑Aramaic dialects.
 He regarded the Aramaic of the Kashkar region (i.e., Nabatean in Babylonia), on the shore of the Tigris in southern Iraq, as the worst of all.
-Like most early and medieval Christians of the time (with the notable exception of Jacob of Edessa), Barhebraeus believed that Syriac-Aramaic was the original tongue of mankind, the very language God spoke to Adam.
+Like most early and medieval Christians of the time, Barhebraeus believed that Syriac Aramaic was the original tongue of mankind, the very language God spoke to Adam.

-Barhebraeus was a prolific and influential author whose command of style and linguistics placed him among the greatest scholars of Christian and Eastern literature.
-His vast learning and eloquence have had a lasting impact.